 The Colorado Classics Association annually awards the Teacher of the Year to a K-12 educator from the state who has demonstrated sustained and distinguished teaching in the field of Classics, and service to CCA and the broader Classics profession.

-The call for nominations is typically put out in the fall and materials are due January 1 by e-mail.
+All materials are due January 1 by e-mail.
 All candidates must be nominated.
-The award is given at the CCA’s spring meeting.
+The award and a $100 prize are given out at the CCA’s spring meeting.
 Nominations remain active for three years.
-Here is last year’s form to give interested parties a sense of the materials required.

 Past winners of the award include: